maddy9859/devlog/_posts/2013-12-29-Grunt-CSSRazor-Tool-For-CSS.md

 ---
 layout: post
 categories: [LESS, CSS, Chrome DevTools]
-title: Grunt-cssrazor, How It Helped Us Remove unused CSS.
+title: Grunt-cssrazor, How It Helped Us create Leaner CSS Files.
 keywords: grunt, css, tools.
 summary: Grunt taskrunner to cleanup unused css from your html
 author: vinitkumar
 ---

-At Changer, we are very passionate about our products and toolings we use to create them.
+At Changer, we are very passionate about our products and toolings.
 Naturally we spend quite some time optimizing our apps and tools.
 If you have done performance Audits for your App/Websites in Chrome Devtools or similar applications you must have noticed it always complains about the usused CSS rules.

 Well this is annoying because of two reasons:
 - It consumes your bandwidth during network transfer and delays the rendering of the webpage.